rackerlabs/technical-blog/_posts/2020-06-05-crashing-through-silos-with-the-rackspace-process-engineering-group.md

 that result in a Fanatical Experience.

 Cisco support set devices **5505|5510|5520** as end-of-life.
-In late 2018, PEG worked with the Service Delivery teams to notify customers that they had a year to complete the device migration.
+In late 2018, PEG worked with the Customer Success teams to notify customers that they had a year to complete the device migration.
 During this timeframe, PEG also began working with Network Security and many other teams to architect the migrations to a new supported device.

-We organized the complex independent work from Service Delivery teams, Finance, Billing, Network Security, Data Center Operations, and other units to complete standard maintenance tasks.
+We organized the complex independent work from Customer Success teams, Finance, Billing, Network Security, Data Center Operations, and other units to complete standard maintenance tasks.
 We built this concise workflow of *ticket* and *device* lifecycle around our customers&mdash;you and the Rackers who support you.